 The case of Floyd, Harrison, and Washington Counties.

 paper / 23 pp. / $5.00 (no additional discount)

 Gwendolyn J. Crenshaw

-Catalog written for a 1986 exhibit includes documents and articles covering colonization, underground railroad, etc.
+Catalog written for a 1986 exhibit that includes documents and articles covering colonization, the underground railroad, etc.

 Order No. 4007

 Diane Perrine Coon

 Details Underground Railroad activity with photographs, maps, and reminiscences in the counties of Southeastern Indiana.

 paper / 325 pp. 2001 / $5.00 (no additional discount)

 In this significant revision of his acclaimed work, Paul Finkelman places the problem of slavery in the context of early American politics and the making of the Constitution.
 He argues that slavery was a bone of contention from the first days of the Constitutional Convention to the last, and demonstrates persuasively that the debate on slavery in national politics and the problem of fugitive slaves predated the antebellum period.
 Finkelman looks unblinkingly at the ways that the founders failed to resolve the fundamental contradiction between the notion that "All men are created equal" and their own personal and political involvement in slavery.
 In particular, Finkelman examines the case of Thomas Jefferson: how his personal beliefs made it impossible for him to come to terms with slavery.
 In a new chapter, Finkelman argues that the Federalists, long regarded as aristocrats, were actually a strong force for emancipation.
 Clear, concise, and at times controversial, Slavery and the Founders is a valuable contribution to the study of early America and the ways in which race has been at the very heart of a national dilemma from the beginning.